IvanVatroslav/RedditSentimentAnalysis/README.md

 # Croatian Reddit Sentiment Analysis

-## CURRENTLY IN PROGRESS
+**Status: 🚧 Work in Progress**

+Visit the [main notebook](notebooks/main.ipynb) for the latest updates.

-### Project Overview
+## Project Overview
-This project is focused on scraping titles from Croatian subreddits and performing sentiment analysis on them.
-The goal is to understand the general sentiment (positive, negative, neutral) in the Croatian Reddit community based on the titles of posts.
+This project focuses on scraping titles from Croatian subreddits to perform sentiment analysis.
+The aim is to identify the general sentiment within the Croatian Reddit community, categorized as positive, negative, or neutral, based on post titles.

-### Motivation
+## Motivation
-The motivation behind this project is to gauge public opinion and general mood in various Croatian online communities.
-By analyzing sentiment in subreddit titles, we can get a snapshot of current trends, concerns, and interests among Croatian Redditors.
+The intent of this analysis is to capture the pulse of public opinion and the collective mood across Croatian online forums.
+Sentiment analysis of subreddit titles provides insights into prevailing trends, topical issues, and user interests within the Croatian Reddit space.